Frequently Asked Questions

 Q: Will entries that stack/combine documents to comply with the permitted limit be penalised?

-A: Entrants that do this are not following the guidelines.
-Assessors/judges will penalise entries if it is clear that this has been done in order to comply with the limit.
-The exception is in Section 3, where evidence relating to sources of competent health and safety advice may be combined - e.g. a whole safety team’s qualification certificates/CVs.
+Entrants that do this are not following the guidelines.
+Assessors/judges will only consider the first document where multiple documents have been collated into a single file.
+The exception is in Section 3, where evidence relating to sources of competent safety advice may be combined, e.g. a whole safety team’s qualification certificates/CVs.

 Q: What if we cannot provide any corporate KPIs such as audit scores?

-A: Section 12 of the Achievement award and Industry Sector award entries requests information about any corporate KPIs used by the entrant.
+Section 12 of the Achievement Award and Industry Sector Award entries requests information about any corporate KPIs used by the entrant.
 None of the indicators listed are compulsory, but this information can help RoSPA's adjudicators to confirm their judgements about the level of award to be made.
 If a specific indicator is unfamiliar, it is unlikely that your organisation uses it.
 There is no need to contact the Awards team for clarification.

 Q: Why do you ask what industry sector we operate in?